When you’re petting your cat, and it rolls over so you can rub its stomach, you might find yourself wondering if the cat has a belly button.

 Are Cats’ Belly Buttons Similar to Ours?

-The cat’s belly button doesn’t collect lint either because it doesn’t have the depression in it that ours does.
+Unlike us, the cat’s belly button doesn’t collect lint because it doesn’t have the depression in it that ours does.
 A cat’s belly button is flat; it’s a small scar rather than a shallow hole.

 Where Is a Cat’s Belly Button?